17 Helpful Tips for a More Comfortable International Flight

 While you don’t want to wear a three-piece suit on the flight, sweats and grungy shirts aren’t a great option either.
 There are a few reasons why not.

-If by some happy chance, you have the opportunity to be bumped to first class, you will never get there if you’re not in a nice-looking outfit.
+Firstly, if by some happy chance, you have the opportunity to be bumped to first class, you will never get there if you’re not in a nice-looking outfit.
+Doesn’t matter how much money you have!

-Also, things happen.
+Secondly, things happen.
 Flights get delayed.

 If you look nice and all of a sudden find yourself with 12 extra hours in Rome, you’re more likely gonna feel much more comfortable adventuring out if you have a nice outfit on instead of something that more resembles pajamas.